PHT-Medic/documentation/src/guide/user/train.md

 ##  Approval

 Before the train can be built and run, it must be approved by the stations you selected at the beginning of the train setup process.
-See the [Admin Guide](../admin/train-review.md) for details on how the approval process works.
+See the [Admin Guide](../admin/train-review.md) for details on how this process will be handled by the admin.

 ## Execution